akielaries/CIP_pub/README.md

-Repository for Climate Indicator Node done for the Northern Arizona University Internet of Things & School of Informatics, Computing, and Cyber Systems [DISCOVER CCRI research project](https://discoverccri.org/).
+Repository for Climate Indicator Node done for the Northern Arizona University Internet of Things team & School of Informatics, Computing, and Cyber Systems [DISCOVER CCRI research project](https://discoverccri.org/).

 Authors